combogenomics/medusa/README.md

 7. The option *-d* outputs a file indicating the estimated distances between pair of contigs (<contig A> <contig B> <estimated distance>).

+8. The *-gexf* is optional.
+With this option the gexf format of the contig network and the path cover are porvided.

-8. Finally the *-h* option provides a small recap of the previous ones.
+9. Finally the *-h* option provides a small recap of the previous ones.

 An Example
 ----------